-- Capitalization of interest of CHF 0.8 million over projects under constructions (see note 10).
+- Capitalization of interest of CHF 0.6 million over projects under constructions (see note 10). - New finance lease contract of CHF 0.6 million.

 34 OPERATING LEASE ARRANGEMENTS

 34.1 The Group as lessee

 34.1.1 Leasing arrangements

 Operating leases relate to office facilities with lease terms of 5 to 10 years as well as cars with lease terms of 2 to 3 years.
 The Group (as a lessee) does not have an option to purchase these leased assets at the expiry of the lease periods.